Wednesday, April 29, 2015

 For my wine pairing I chose a Vernaccia di San Gimignano

 from Montenidoli.
 I've previously written about Montenidoli when I had an opportunity to meet the owner, Elisabetta Fagiuoli, at a local wine shop here one night.
 I purchased her 2011 Montenidoli Tradizionale Vernaccia di San Gimignano DOCG.
 You can read all about her winery and the wine itself on my blog “MeetingElisabetta Fagiuoli from Montenidoli in San Gimignano.”
-What I loved about this pairing is the fresh, crispness of the vernaccia paired with the light, simple sauce of the pasta primavera and vegetables.
+What I loved about this pairing is the fresh, crispness of the Vernaccia paired with the light, simple sauce of the pasta primavera and vegetables.
 It was a light hearted meal where the simplicity of the food and wine balanced well.

 Here come more spring wine and food pairings coming your way........